davidmalcolm/gcc-newbies-guide/inside-cc1.rst

 There's a fairly direct correspondence between the above and the generated assembler file, although you have to know a bit about RTL to see it.
-Foe example if we just look at the ``insn`` instructions, we can see that e.g. the final multiply instruction above:
+For example if we just look at the ``insn`` instructions, we can see that e.g. the final multiply instruction above:

 .. code-block:: lisp